MorgesHAB/ERT2020GS/README.md

 -----------------------------------------------------------------
 ## Prerequisites

+- [x] Operating system installed

+If you just buy a Raspberry Pi and have a SD card, please follow this part first [Installation of Raspbian](#InstallationofRaspbian)

 In order to have a correct building, you will need to install the following software

 First open a terminal, and update your Raspberry Pi, then upgrade it